Interface (and level) detection is a basic measurement requirement for many processes.

 Measurements are taken using a static probe and connected to the LEVEL-ITOMETER instrument.
 Where necessary, the sensor can be fabricated with materials resistant to chemicals or high radiation fields.
-ITS provide an additional option for intrinsically safe operation of the probe (certified to ATEX standard EEx ia IIC T6).
+ITS provides an additional option for intrinsically safe operation of the probe (certified to ATEX standard EEx ia IIC T6).
 In such cases, the instrument should be operated at a safe distance from the hazardous area or placed in a purged enclosure.

 An additional feature of the ECID is its ability to self calibrate to changes in background process materials.

 The interface level is delivered as a 4-20mA output at rates of approximately once per second.
 Both raw and processed data can be also be archived for review.